UserLevelUp/OpNode/README.md

 OpNode is a versatile and powerful tree-based system for managing key-value pairs using a TreeView structure.
 The project aims to provide a user-friendly interface for operations on individual tree nodes, with a wide range of potential applications such as password management, data organization, and more.
 Operations are optional functionality that is added to OpNode which supports importing and exporting XML files, searching node structures, and executing commands on individual nodes.

+OpNode is being implemented using the same library in a console application and a windows forms application.
+However, the goal is to eventually use other languages including Java, C++, Python, and others to implement the OpNode interface and be cross compatible at the data layer.
+The following diagram is what that implemented interface might look like:

 ```mermaid
 classDiagram
     class OpNodeImpl{